12VAC30-80-30. Fee-for-service providers.

 A. Payment for the following services, except for physician services, shall be the lower of the state agency fee schedule (12VAC30-80-190 has information about the state agency fee schedule) or actual charge (charge to the general public):

-1. Physicians' services.
-Payment for physician services shall be the lower of the state agency fee schedule or actual charge (charge to the general public).
+1. Physicians' services (12VAC30-80-160 has obstetric/pediatric fees).
+Payment for physician services shall be the lower of the state agency fee schedule or actual charge (charge to the general public), except that reimbursement rates for designated physician services when performed in hospital outpatient settings shall be 50% of the reimbursement rate established for those services when performed in a physician's office.
 The following limitations shall apply to emergency physician services.

 a.
 Definitions.
 The following words and terms, when used in this subdivision 1 shall have the following meanings when applied to emergency services unless the context clearly indicates otherwise:

 "All-inclusive" means all emergency service and ancillary service charges claimed in association with the emergency department visit, with the exception of laboratory services.

 "DMAS" means the Department of Medical Assistance Services consistent with Chapter 10 (§32.1-323 et seq.) of Title 32.1 of the Code of Virginia.